Victor's justice: Allegations

 Victor's justice is alleged to have occurred throughout history.

 A well-known ancient example is the Siege of Plataea in 429–427 BC, during the Peloponnesian War.
 The town of Plataea, a staunch ally of Athens, steadfastly endured a prolonged siege by the Spartans and their allies, finally surrendering to the Spartans when all supplies they had were exhausted and no hope of relief remained.
 They had trusted the Spartans to a fair trial, as the Spartans had promised to "judge them all fairly", and that "only the guilty should be punished" if they yielded.
 Yet, when the Plataean prisoners were brought before the judges, no trial was held and they could offer no real defense.
-The Spartans simply asked each of the prisoners if they had done the Spartans and allies any service in the war, to which the prisoners ultimately had to no choice but to answer "no".
-It was well-known to anybody involved that during the entire war the Plataeans had fought on the Athenian side, against the Spartans, that being the duly declared policy of their city-state.
+The Spartans simply asked each of the prisoners if they had done the Spartans and allies any service in the war, to which the prisoners ultimately had no choice but to answer "no".
+It was well known to anybody involved that during the entire war the Plataeans had fought on the Athenian side, against the Spartans, that being the duly declared policy of their city-state.
 Upon the Plataeans giving that negative answer, they were put to death one by one – over 200 of them.
 Thucydides clearly considered this an unfair judicial procedure.

 Documented allegations of victor's justice became especially prevalent since the 19th century.

-James Madison Page, a veteran of the Union Army during the American Civil War, presented a stark and detailed example of victor's justice in his 1908 book The True Story of Andersonville Prison, subtitled "A Defense of Major Henry Wirz".
+James Madison Page, a veteran of the Union army during the American Civil War, presented a stark and detailed example of victor's justice in his 1908 book The True Story of Andersonville Prison, subtitled "A Defense of Major Henry Wirz".
 After describing his months as a prisoner of war of the Confederacy, Page recounts the imprisonment and trial of Major Henry Wirz, the only commandant of Camp Sumter prisoner of war camp near Andersonville, Georgia.
 The Confederacy held approximately 45,000 Union prisoners at Camp Sumter from February 1864 to April 1865, during which nearly 13,000 died due to the prison's horrific conditions.
 Wirz became known as "The Demon of Andersonville" in the victorious Union, and was one of only two Confederates convicted of war crimes for their actions during the American Civil War.
-Wirz was found guilty by a war crimes tribunal and publicly executed in Washington D.C. on November 10, 1865.
+Wirz was found guilty by a war crimes tribunal and publicly executed in Washington, D.C., on November 10, 1865.
 Some have questioned the charges against Wirz, his personal responsibility for the conditions at Camp Sumter, and the fairness of his post-war trial.
 In 1980, historian Morgan D. Peoples referred to Wirz as a "scapegoat" and his conviction remains controversial.